 That’s sort of the guidelines in terms of management of diabetes to ensure that they stay at target, they're all hypoglycaemics, and so that’s what basically I was doing with James… I put out what I think would be a good - you know, the goals and the target that he should try and meet.
 (Dr White)

-The presence and interplay of the symbolic power of institutions was also evident in Emily’s comment regarding overruling the patients’ preference not to be weighed:
+The presence and interplay of the symbolic power of institutions and the goals of professonals in complying with governance monitoring and arrangements was also evident in Emily’s comment regarding overruling the patients’ preference not to be weighed:

 Every consult.
 Patients will say, “I don’t want to do this.”
 And then you’ve just got to reassure them, “This is just a number and if it’s up all it shows me is that you’re struggling at the moment.”
 Some people are like, “I don’t want to know it.”
 It’s like, “Fine, you don’t have to know it but it has to happen, it’s part of coming here.” […] … we need to see whether you’re in a state of weight loss.

 When participants talked about tailoring information to the needs of their patient, this tended to relate to how, rather than what, information was delivered (e.g., avoiding medical jargon).
-Information exchange was used to challenge patients’ illogical beliefs and to bring patients toward the medical way of seeing things.
+Information exchange was used to challenge patients’ perceived illogical beliefs and to bring patients toward the clinicians way of seeing things.
 As Dr Ealges stated:“he’s entitled to his opinion, but I’m allowed to have a different opinion and challenge his opinions from my perspective which is kind of like the, the scientific perspective you might say”.
 Across participants there was a view that the underlying message (e.g., to change behaviour, reduce risk) needed to be given to all patients, as Jenny illustrates:

 How you present that it’s tried and true might be slightly different.
 But the baseline information will be the same.